micmejia/bible-dump/NKJV/John/John 17.md

 Jesus spoke these words, lifted up His eyes to heaven, and said: "Father, the hour has come.
 Glorify Your Son, that Your Son also may glorify You,

 ###### 2
-as You have given Him authority over all flesh, that He [^a]should give eternal life to as many as You have given Him.
+as You have given Him authority over all flesh, that He should give eternal life to as many as You have given Him.

 ###### 3
 And this is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent.